manymetrics/manymetrics/README.md

 # ManyMetrics

 ManyMetrics is an open-source event tracking infrastructure based on AWS.
+Like Heap or Mixpanel, but you own the infrastructure and keep data in your lake.
 The infrastructure is provisioned using terraform, which sets up the following resources:

 - API powered by API Gateway and Lambda